The Human Protein Atlas

 Tissue

-This section of the Human Protein Atlas focuses on the expression profiles in human tissues of genes both on the mRNA and protein level.
+This resource of the Human Protein Atlas focuses on the expression profiles in human tissues of genes both on the mRNA and protein level.
 The protein expression data from 44 normal human tissue types is derived from antibody-based protein profiling using conventional and multiplex immunohistochemistry.
 All underlying images of immunohistochemistry stained normal tissues are available together with knowledge-based annotation of protein expression levels.
-The protein data covers 15303 genes (76%) for which there are available antibodies.
+The protein data covers 15302 genes (76%) for which there are available antibodies.
 The mRNA expression data is derived from deep sequencing of RNA (RNA-seq) from 40 different normal tissue types.

 Learn about: